SRCH2/srch2-ngn/documentation/docs/tutorial.md

 Like a `Field` instance, a `Schema` instance is obtained by the static factory method of the `Schema` class.
 The order of arguments is important when creating a default `Schema` object: the first parameter is **always** the primary key and any subsequent parameters are the rest of the fields you define, in no particular order.

-The `SRCH2Engine` will use the values returned from 'getIndexName()` and `getSchema()` to automatically create the configuration for this index.
+The `SRCH2Engine` will use the values returned from `getIndexName()` and `getSchema()` to automatically create the configuration for this index.
 While we're in this class, let's review how to form records to be inserted in the movie index.
 Observe the method `public static JSONArray getAFewRecordsToInsert()` implemented as follows:

 ```
     public static JSONArray getAFewRecordsToInsert() {